 There’s many other options that may be best suited for your business!
 Here are more cart systems to explore:

-Designing the pages can be tedious if you’re not familiar with the process.
-This is why I recommend starting off with a Showit template or hiring a designer (like myself!) to help make the process stress-free.
-However, here’s an overview of how to add a shop on Showit.
+Designing your shop pages on Showit can be straightforward if you’re familiar with the process.
+However, I recommend starting with a Showit template or hiring a designer (like myself!) to simplify the process.
+Here’s an overview of how to add a shop on Showit.